rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 ![prcomp](./images/rownames-1.png)

-Note: Using an ordered ore.frame object that is a proxy for a SQL query can be time-consuming for a large data set.
-Therefore, although OML4R attempts to create ordered ore.frame objects by default, it also provides the means of creating an unordered ore.frame object.
+Note: Using an ordered ore.frame proxy object can result in certain overheads for a large data set.
+This is because ordering (sorting) of the result set is performed, which can be time consuming.
+Therefore, although OML4R attempts to create ordered ore.frame objects by default if a primary key is specified, unordered frames can be made ordered and vice-versa by using the row.names() function.

-3.2: Partition Data For Training & Testing
+3.2: Partition Data for Training & Testing

 Split the dataset into two buckets - training data set (~70%), and testing data set (~30%).

 The 'seed' can be set to any value.
-Setting a 'seed' ensures the same output is reproduced by the R psuedonumber generator, if your run the code again.
+Setting a 'seed' ensures the same output is reproduced by the R psuedonumber generator, when you rerun your code.
 This can be helpful for consistency and debugging purposes.

 ```
 set.seed(1)